 Alert!
 SBMI Information on COVID-19 (Novel Coronavirus)

-Effective August 25, fall 2020 classes at the UTHealth School of Biomedical Informatics will be taught both in-person and online, as previously planned.
 Students registered for in-person SBMI courses are expected to attend the classes during the scheduled time and day each week.
 These live sessions will be delivered using web-conferencing (GoToMeeting or Webex).
 Additionally, once per month, these in-person classes will have a pre-scheduled, required on-campus session.
-In-person classes on-campus will occur one time in September, October, November, and December per course.
+In-person classes on-campus will occur one time in January, February, March, and April for each course.
 The in-person attendance schedule will be available in Canvas.

 Students with questions or concerns should contact the Office of Academic Affairs at SBMIAcademics@uth.tmc.edu.